lsst/dp0-1_lsst_io/project/contributing.rst

 #.
 Create a PR.

 #.
-Request the following to review the PR:
+Request the following to review the PR (additional reviewers may be included in the process):

-   * Wil O'Mullane
+   * Melissa Graham
    * Leanne Guy

 #.
 Respond to the comments received during the review process.

 #.
 After all reviewers approve, the submitter will squash commits and merge to master.

 #.
-Notify Wil O'Mullane or Leanne Guy the PR was merged.
+Notify Melissa Graham or Leanne Guy the PR was merged.

 #.
 Notify the authorized individual to tag the release.